First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Abstract

 \section{Abstract}

 Reliable operation of high-power proton cyclotrons is a critical requirement for Accelerator Driven Systems (ADS) and other large-scale applications.
 Beam tuning in such machines is traditionally performed manually, a process that can be slow, non-optimal, and difficult to execute in the presence of faults or changing conditions.
 To address this, we developed and deployed a machine learning (ML) based tuning framework on the Injector 2 cyclotron at PSI, chosen as an ideal testbed for high-power operation.
-The system combined a tailored reinforcement learning algorithm with real-time diagnostics and control, and incorporated accelerator-physics inspired adaptations such as an overshoot strategy that reduced magnetic field settling times by nearly a factor of six.
-Over an extensive 12-day operational test campaign, relatively long in the context of real-time ML experiments, the ML agent successfully tuned the machine across multiple operating points, achieving convergence within hours and maintaining stable beam extraction with reduced losses.
-Beyond initial tuning, the system was also operated in evaluation mode overnight, where it autonomously monitored and corrected the machine to compensate for drifts, demonstrating robustness and long-term stability.
-Crucially, the learned policy generalized reliably from low-current training to higher-current operation, underscoring its scalability.
-These results constitute the first demonstration of ML-assisted tuning on a high-power cyclotron, with direct relevance to ADS-class drivers.
+The system combined a tailored reinforcement learning (RL) algorithm with real-time diagnostics and control, and incorporated accelerator-physics inspired adaptations such as an overshoot strategy that reduced magnetic field settling times by nearly a factor of six.
+Over an extensive 12-day operational test campaign, relatively long in the context of real-time ML experiments, the RL agent successfully tuned the machine across multiple operating points.
+For each investigated configuration, stable policies were obtained within a few hours of online training and subsequently demonstrated reliable low-loss operation during overnight evaluation runs.
+Crucially, the learned policy remained effective when transferred from low-current training to operation at beam currents up to 800 µA, demonstrating robust generalization under appropriately adapted operational constraints.
+These results constitute the first demonstration of RL-assisted tuning on a high-power cyclotron, with direct relevance to ADS-class drivers.